unkeyed/marketing-site/TRADEMARKS.md

   applies even if the underlying source code is used in compliance with the AGPL-3.0 license.
-- Register or use a domain name, social media handle, or product name that incorporates "Unkey" or a confusingly similar term.
+- Register or use a domain name, social media handle, or product name that incorporates "Unkey" or a confusingly similar term in a way likely to cause consumer confusion.
-- Alter, distort, recolor, or otherwise modify the Unkey logo.
+- Copy, alter, distort, recolor, or otherwise reproduce the Unkey logo outside of the permitted uses above.
+The Unkey logo is a copyrighted work of Unkeyed, Inc., and unauthorized reproduction infringes that copyright independently of any trademark claim.
 - Use the Unkey Marks in merchandise, advertising, or promotional materials.

-## Relationship to the source license
+## Relationship to the source and content licenses

-The AGPL-3.0 grants you rights to the source code of this repository.
-It does not grant rights to the Unkey Marks.
+The AGPL-3.0 grants rights to the source code.
+The Content License grants limited rights to the Content.
+Neither grants any rights in the Unkey Marks.
 If you fork this repository, you must remove or replace all Unkey Marks before publishing, hosting, or distributing your fork.

 ## Requests and questions